-The FOX Bet mobile app launched for New Jersey customers in August 2019 and for Pennsylvania customers the following month.
-FOXBet.com has also outlined an aggressive expansion campaign that will take it to additional states as sports betting legislation rolls out across the country.
+The FOX Bet mobile app launched for New Jersey customers in August 2019 and has outlined an aggressive expansion plan beyond that as sports betting legislation rolls out across the country.
 Currently, FOX Bet offers mobile betting in the following states:

 As a part of the partnership agreement formed between the two industry giants, existing Stars Group betting site BetStars NJ has been re-skinned as FOX Bet moving forward.
 Existing BetStars customers may still login with their same information and will find almost everything is exactly the same other than the color scheme and branding.